Real County DWI Guide

 - Booking: The booking process involves fingerprinting, photographing, and recording your personal information.
 Your personal belongings will be inventoried and stored.

-- Phone Calls: You have the right to make a reasonable number of phone calls from the jail.
-Use these calls wisely.
-Contact a family member, friend, or attorney as soon as possible.
+- Phone Calls: You have the right to make a reasonable number of phone calls.
+Use these to contact family, friends, or an attorney.

 - Bail Setting: A magistrate will set your bail amount.
-This is the amount of money you need to pay to be released from jail pending your court date.
-The bail amount in Real County can vary depending on the specific circumstances of your arrest, including your BAC (Blood Alcohol Content) level and any prior criminal history.
-See more about typical bail amounts in the "What Makes Real Different" section below.
+This is the amount of money required to be released from jail pending your court date.

-- Release: Once bail is posted (either by you, a family member, or a bail bondsman), you will be released from jail.
-You will receive paperwork outlining your court date and any other requirements.
+- Release: Once bail is posted, you will be released and given paperwork outlining your court date and any other requirements.

 Critical Deadlines